Unity-Technologies/UGS-SQL-Cookbook/Data Access Queries/README.md

 This table lists all of the projects in your organisation with UGS Analytics enabled.
 There is a record for each environment in each project.
 From this table you can retrieve the environment_id or game_id which you can then use to query in other tables.

-### account_users

-This table lists all the users from your applications.
-For each user, it contains a variety of dimensions.
-Under the `metrics` column, a number of user metrics can be found in a JSON formant.
-The metrics include: when the user first recorded an event, when the user last recorded an event, the total time a user has spent in the application, the total number of events recorded by a user, etc...

 ### account_events

-This table contains all the events received from your applications.
+This table lists all of the events that have been sent in from your application.
 Event specific parameters can be found in the `EVENT_JSON` column as a JSON object.
 As the parameters are stored as a JSON object, you will need to parse the content in order to query it.
-Examples of how to parse the content can be found in the sample queries included in this repository.
+Examples for parsing your parameters can be seen in the samples included in this repository.

+### account_users

+This table lists all the users who have sent in an event in the past.
+For each user, the columns contain a variety of useful metrics.
+Under the `metrics` column, specifically, there are metrics which are calculated using SQL analytics functions.

+### account_fact_user_sessions_day

+This table has a record for each user session.
+Each record contains a variety of user level aggregate KPIs for that session.
+If any of the dimensions, excluding aggregate dimensions, recorded in this table change during a session (for example, AGE_GROUP or GENDER), a new record will be created for that session.

 ### account_event_json_keys